o3de/o3de.org/content/docs/release-notes/2305-release-notes.md

 The `AZ::Metrics::EventFactoryImpl` implements the `AZ::Metrics::IEventFactory` API and provides a registrar for mapping a numeric identifier to `AZ::Metrics::IEventLogger` implementations.
 Metrics files should ideally be output to an active projects `<project-root>/user/Metrics` directory.
   The metrics are loadable in a chromium-based browser `about::tracing` page or via [chromium's standalone trace viewer application](https://google.github.io/trace-viewer/).
 For more examples of how to use the performance metrics logging API refer to the examples usages in the [Performances Metrics Gathering API document](https://o3de.org/docs/user-guide/programming/metrics/).
-	 * Associated PR's:
+	 * Associated PRs:
 		 * [#12252](https://github.com/o3de/o3de/pull/12252)
 		 * [#12476](https://github.com/o3de/o3de/pull/12476)
 		 * [#12483](https://github.com/o3de/o3de/pull/12483)
 		 * [#13202](https://github.com/o3de/o3de/pull/13202)
 		 * [#13596](https://github.com/o3de/o3de/pull/13596)
 * AZ Allocators are now created on-demand, instead of requiring explicit `Create` and `Destroy` calls.
 This allows `AZStd` containers, which use AZ Allocators, to be used anywhere, including in global static variables.
 Developers who subclass the PoolAllocator, would need to change their code to ensure all their construction happens in the constructor instead of in the Create() method.
-* Improvements to the Scene Settings UX to remove points of friction and confusion, with a focus on improvements to default prefabs, LOD and character based workflows.
+* Improvements to the Scene Settings UX to remove points of friction and confusion, with a focus on improvements to default prefabs, level-of-detail (LOD) and character based workflows.
 * Updates the Open Asset Import Library to version 5.2.5 to support asset pipeline improvements.
 Brings a large number of important bug fixes for compression, out-of-bounds errors, crashes, memory allocation and import issues.
 * Upgraded Google Benchmark library ([#13630](https://github.com/o3de/o3de/pull/13630))
 * Fixed Math unit tests on Android and enabled NEON instructions by default ([#13739](https://github.com/o3de/o3de/pull/13739), [#13783](https://github.com/o3de/o3de/pull/13783), [#13792](https://github.com/o3de/o3de/pull/13792))

-## sig-graphics-audio
+### sig-graphics-audio

 * DccScriptingInterface Gem configures and bootstraps DCC tools like Maya and Blender from the Editor, and provide workflow utilities like a streamlined "Scene Exporter" to get cleaner content to O3DE projects.
 * Added RHI Bindless support which allows RHI to manage bindless heap for all image and buffer views across all backends.
 It caches view descriptors on the GPU memory and provides access to the index in the unbounded array to RPI at runtime.
 This index can be used by features to indirectly access image or buffer views on the GPU within the shader.
 Instead of managing your own custom unbounded arrays for buffer and image views features can now simply use the one managed by RHI.
 As a result RHI bindless support is now being used by Terrain and Ray Tracing.